frnmst/cplint-installer/README.md

 ## Tests

-Currently I am testing with Antergos (sic) on `qemu-system-x86_64` to avoid dirtying the system.
-I was able to manually install all the stuff on Parabola GNU/Linux-libre, with and without the script.
-I guess the PKGBUILDs would work just fine.
+- GNU/Linux-libre distribution Parabola (on qemu x86_64).
+- GNU/Linux distribution Antergos (on qemu x86_64).
+- GNU/Linux distribution Arch (on Virtualbox using OS Boxes).

-This means that only Arch Linux based distros are currently supported.
+This means that only GNU/Linux Arch-based distros are currently supported.

 ## Warning

 I'm not 100% sure that all the software present in every component is free (libre) software.
+Since lots of external components are used, it's difficult to check them one by one.

 ## License